 Hi!
-I’m Alana Brekelmans (she/her), an anthropologist, storyteller, and embodied practice facilitator who spends her days thinking about narrative, embodiment, affect, temporality, and place.
+I’m Alana Brekelmans (she/her), an anthropologist, writer, performer, and embodied practice facilitator who spends her days thinking about narrative, embodiment, affect, temporality, the environment, and place.

 I do this by spending time with people and in places.
 I listen, observe, question, move, and write in order to gain new understandings about social and environmental matters.